-HERU and the O’Brien Institute for Public Health, University of Calgary are running a short course on 'Using Discrete Choice Experiments (DCEs) in health economics', from 7th-10th March 2021 at the Banff Conference Centre, Alberta, Canada.
-The aims of the course are to provide:
+HERU and the O’Brien Institute for Public Health, University of Calgary have previously collaborated on running a short course on 'Using Discrete Choice Experiments (DCEs) in health economics'.
+The course last took place in September 2019 and was held at the Banff Conference Centre, Alberta, Canada.
+The next course is scheduled to run in March 2022, with the dates to be confirmed.
+Details will be posted online when available.

 An introduction to the theoretical basis for, and development and application of, DCEs in health economics.